ImGarlic/assignment01/code/README.md

 Also, as per the assignment specifications, the environment must always be completely surrounded by walls; and there must always be a start and goal position included.

+This implementation only includes up to milestone 3 - so please only input environments of the 20x20 variety.

 Thanks :)